Last Updated on

 This post is sponsored by Sprouts Farmers Market.
 As always, all opinions and recipe are my own.
 Thanks for supporting the brands that support The Speckled Palate!

 This weekend, let’s be adventurous and grill up some Cheeseburger Kebabs!
 This twist on a cheeseburger offers a unique way to enjoy a summertime classic!
-And they can be made in advance, too.
-Mix flavorful, all-beef patties with cheddar cheese, then skewer with bacon, red onion, tomatoes, pickles and burger buns.
-Grill on both sides until perfectly cooked and serve with burger condiments.
-Cheeseburger Kebabs will be all the rage this summer!
+Makes 16 kebabs, which can be made in advance.

 But today… well, today, we’re doing something different.

 Because when it comes to hosting friends and family at my house, I’m always thinking outside the box.